Best Time of Year to Rent

-- Similarly, the enrolled college students as a percentage of metro population also seem to have a minor impact, with a weak correlation of 0.29.
-A rough look shows that the 5 cities with highest enrolled student percentage had an average seasonal variation of 4.4% vs 3.4% for the cities with lowest student percentage.
+- However, college enrollment as a percentage of metro population doesn’t seem to have much of an impact on rent variation.
+The correlation is even a slight negative at -0.23.
+However, the 5 cities with highest enrolled student percentage had an average seasonal variation of 3.7% vs 3.0% for the 5 cities with lowest student percentage.

 What’s the best time of year to rent?

-Overall, the peak-to-trough differences are between 2.4% to 5.4% for 1-bedroom apartments and 2.3% to 5.8% for 2-bedroom apartments across the top 10 cities.
+Overall, the peak-to-trough differences are between 2.0% to 4.7% for 1-bedroom apartments and 1.6% to 7.1% for 2-bedroom apartments across the top 10 cities.
 In addition, there doesn’t seem to be much of a difference in seasonal variability between 1-bedrooms and 2-bedrooms (average seasonal variation of 2-bedrooms is only around 0.1% more than 1-bedrooms) across cities.
 We also notice that in most cities, December happens to be the cheapest month, while September tends to be the most expensive.
-This coincides with the “students/new graduates” theory (which we will explore in more detail later).

 Even though 2-5% might seem small, the total annual savings can be significant.
-In New York, 1-bedroom units were roughly $171/month cheaper (or $2,050 annually) in February versus July.
-2-bedroom apartments were $191/month cheaper (or $2,292 annually).
-Similarly, 2-bedroom apartment in Boston might be around $111/month cheaper (or $1,332 annually) during January versus September (peak student moving season).
+In New York for example, 1-bedroom units were roughly $139/month cheaper (or $1,668 annually) in December versus July.
+2-bedroom apartments were $176/month cheaper (or $2,112 annually).

 A City by City Look